LukaszWatroba/v-tabs/README.md

 #### Transcluded scope

-`$accordion` and `$pane` scope properties allows you to control the directive from it's transcluded scope.
+To control the directive from it's transcluded scope, you can use `$accordion` and `$pane` properties.

 ##### $tabs